funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 the output directory from.
                                 Configured value: '/XXXX/XXXX/XXXXX'
-        --unified-results     Activates or disables the generation of the unified results file instead of the splitted one.
+        --unified-results     Activates or disables the generation of the unified results file instead of the split one.
                                 Configured value: False
         --percentage          Activates or disables the display and generation of the percentage - file - of each status.